TextureGroup/Texture/docs/_docs/cell-node.md

 <code>UITableViewCell</code> has properties like <code>selectionStyle</code>, <code>accessoryType</code> and <code>seperatorInset</code> that many of us use sometimes to give the Cell more detail.
 For this case <code>ASCellNode</code> has the same (passthrough) properties that can be used.

 <div class = "note">
 UIKits <code>UITableViewCell</code> contains <code>ASCellNode</code> as a subview.
-Depending how your <code>ASLayoutSpec</code> is defined it may occure that your Layout overlays the <code>UITableViewCell.accessoryView</code> and therefore not visible.
-Make sure that your Layout doesn't overlays any <code>UITableViewCell</code>'s specific properties.
+Depending how your <code>ASLayoutSpec</code> is defined it may occur that your Layout overlays the <code>UITableViewCell.accessoryView</code> and therefore is not visible.
+Make sure that your Layout doesn't overlay any of <code>UITableViewCell</code>'s specific properties.
 </div>